-I want to better myself to be an example to my son in real time and hopefully inspire him later to do something similar.
+I wanted to be an example to my son in real time and hopefully inspire him later to do something similar.

-Jerry Reid had always wanted to attend the University of Virginia, and now is realizing his dream to be the ultimate Wahoo.
+Jerry Reid had always wanted to attend the University of Virginia, and realized his dream to be the ultimate Wahoo.